 Stephen Wilson, Psy.D., L.P.C., Director of Counseling Services - Steve is a Licensed Professional Counselor who joined the staff of Georgia College Counseling Services in 2007.
 He earned a Masters of Science degree from Augusta University, and a Doctorate in Clinical Psychology from the Georgia School of Professional Psychology at Argosy University.
 Steve works with students experiencing a range of concerns, including ADHD, depression, anxiety and stress.
 Contact Steve at 478-445-5331 or firstname.lastname@example.org.
 Please note that communication by email includes a risk to privacy.
 To protect your privacy, please refrain from including sensitive information in emails.

 Shadisha Bennett Brodde, M.S.
-LPC., Counselor.- Shadisha is a Licensed Professional Counselor who started her journey with Georgia College Counseling Services in May 2017.
+LPC., Counselor/Coordinator of Outreach Services - Shadisha is a Licensed Professional Counselor who started her journey with Georgia College Counseling Services in May 2017.
 Shadisha works on a variety of issues from setting healthy boundaries, anxiety, trauma, depression, effective communication, LGBT, and substance abuse concerns.
 Shadisha also likes to help students who are adjusting to their college experience and helping students who are ready to launch from the college world to the greater world.
-Shadisha’s counseling philosophy can be described in this way.
-One of Shadisha’s favorite quotes is “Not all who wander are lost”.
-Shadisha interprets this to mean that while we can sometimes be anxious and unsure of our path and our destination but this is not a weakness, instead it means that we are seeking our best self and that makes our journey worthwhile.
-She can be contacted at 478-445-5331 or firstname.lastname@example.org.
+There is a quote that Shadisha believes reflects her counseling philosophy.
+“When you can't look on the bright side, I will sit with you in the dark.”
+Shadisha interprets this to mean that any of us can experience times of darkness.
+The greatest gift we can give to each other as human beings is to sit with someone, have them know that they matter, and that they deserve to be heard.
+She can be contacted at 478-445-5331 or email@example.com.
 To protect your privacy, please refrain from including sensitive information in emails.

 Jeff Duffey, M.D., Psychiatrist - Dr. Duffey works at Georgia College Counseling Services as a part-time consultant.
 His medical degree is from the Medical College of Georgia and he is board certified in psychiatry.
 Students can see Dr. Duffey at Georgia College Counseling Services only by referral from one of the regular therapists on staff.
 Due to time limitations, he cannot see students on an ongoing basis, but will assess their functioning and if indicated, provide an initial prescription for medication.
 He also offers educational discussions (on a time-available basis) for students who have questions about psychotropic medications that other providers have prescribed.
 To contact Dr. Duffey, call 478-445-5331.